apfdomanski/Fmr1-KO-barrel-cortex-layer-4-spiking-neural-network-/README.md

-### Distorted Ex/In dynamics and pattern classification in a spiking model of Fmr1-KO cortical layer 4
+### Distorted Ex/In dynamics and pattern classification in a spiking network model of _Fmr1-KO_ cortical layer IV
 ---
 ![Cartoon Network](Screenshots/Picture7_2.png)